MRA Healthy Homes/Rehab Office staff are relocating to 215 Pleasant Street, Third Floor, Malden City Hall.

 The Malden Redevelopment Authority (MRA) is committed to reducing childhood lead poisoning and has resources available to abate lead-based paint hazards in qualifying homes.
 The funding sources for the program are provided through the federal Community Development Block Grant (CDBG) and the Office of Lead Hazard Control and Healthy Homes (OLHCHH) which are administered by the U.S. Department of Housing and Urban Development (HUD) and, at the local level, through the MRA.

 During the lead abatement process, owners/tenants must be out of the unit(s) to protect them from lead dust.
-The grant program allows the MRA to assist with relocation for families up to ten days.
-The average time owners/tenants will be out of their unit(s) varies between seven to ten days and they will be notified when it is safe for them to return to the unit(s).
+The program allows the MRA to assist with relocation for families up to ten days.
+The average time owners/tenants will be out of their unit(s) is between seven to ten days and they will be notified when it is safe to return to the unit(s).

-To schedule a free lead inspection, for further information about the program or to apply for a grant or loan, contact the MRA Healthy Homes/Rehab Office at 781-397-1940.
+To schedule a free lead inspection, for information about the program or to apply for a grant or loan, contact Rehabilitation Specialists Wayne Martineau or Kevin Nestor at 781-324-5720.

 Get your Home Tested.
 Before buying an older home (especially one built prior to 1978), ask for a lead inspection.